-Two images I made today: a blacktail rattlesnake under sedation in the Matt Goode lab, Venus transiting the sun through the telescope set up by the College of Science in the Desert Lab parking lot; and a few lines from Walt Whitman that I came across.
+Two images I made today: a blacktail rattlesnake scanned while under sedation in the Matt Goode lab, Venus transiting the sun through the telescope set up by the College of Science in the Desert Lab parking lot;? and a few lines from Walt Whitman that I came across.
 Not that they go together in any specific way, except that they all happened on the same day.

 Curiously, I saw a small diamondback cross the busy parking lot just as the astronomer was packing up his telescope after sunset.
 Only one other person saw the snake and we watched it dissapear into the brush by my building.